 Whether you decide to purchase additional licenses or remove the software from devices, be open with Microsoft.
 If you try to hide your non-compliance their action may be more punitive.

 What Would Trigger a Compliance Audit?

 Officially, Microsoft says that license compliance verification is organized using a programmatic approach and is limited to a small number of customers every year.
-For businesses under a VL agreement, Microsoft normally reserves the right to audit annually after providing 30 days’ notice.
-In practise, most businesses won’t be audited as frequently as this.
+Microsoft normally reserves the right to audit annually after providing 30 days’ notice for businesses under a VL agreement.
+In practice, most businesses won’t be audited as frequently as this.

 Select, Open and Enterprise Agreement customers should expect to be audited at least once every three years though.

 However, industry insiders claim that certain business events are likely to trigger a license compliance verification notification outside of this schedule.

 One of the surest ways to attract an audit, according to these insiders, is to demonstrate rapid growth.
 Microsoft is aware of the number of software licenses you have and will expect to see these increase in step with your headcount.

 Another likely trigger is refusing a voluntary SAM incentive program invitation.

 Other events which may trigger a license compliance verification notification include: